OpenLI-NZ/openli/README.md

 Any use of this software to assist with the violation of human rights or the oppression of a populace is forbidden.
 If you are unsure as to whether your use of this software may violate these conditions, please contact us as
-<openli-support@waikato.ac.nz> and explain your situation to receive our advice
+<hello@openli.nz> and explain your situation to receive our advice
 on whether you may use OpenLI or not.

 ## Software Packages